Cell Phone Addiction: Signs, Symptoms, And Treatment

 What Is Cell Phone Addiction?

-Cell phone addiction, also known as smartphone addiction, is a nonclinical term used to describe problematic phone use, or excessive phone use that interferes with health or daily life.
+Cell phone addiction, sometimes referred to as smartphone addiction, is a nonclinical term used to describe excessive or problematic phone use that disrupts daily responsibilities, relationships, or overall health.

-According to some research, an estimated 10 to 20 percent of people report feeling addicted to their phones, and experiencing distress or impairment as a result.
+Research suggests that approximately 10 to 20 percent of individuals report feeling addicted to their phones, with some experiencing noticeable distress or difficulty functioning as a result.

 Terms related to cell phone addiction include: